cksystemsteaching/selfie/book.md

 Everything on a computer is finite simply because there are only finitely many bits the machine can store.
 There may be an awful lot of bits but still.
 Also, flipping bits costs time and energy.
 It is not free.
 All this means that everything a computer does costs time and energy and is still always finite including numbers encoded in bits.
 Things may get very, very large but still.

-In short, computer scientists worry about time, space, and energy.
+In short, software engineers and computer scientists worry about time, space, and energy.
 How long does it take to add two numbers?
 How many bits do I need to encode the involved numbers?
 How much power does it take, that is, when does my battery run out of power or when do I need a stronger power plant?
 When we are talking about billions and billions of additions and billions and billions of bits this all becomes highly relevant fast.

 What is important for us here is to understand that kind of mindset.
 Computer science is not mathematics.
 Let us take the example of numbers, in fact, *whole numbers*.
 We have seen how to encode positive and even negative numbers in bits.
 But no matter how many bits we use, those encodings can in the end only represent finitely many numbers.
 Also, addition on anything but unary takes as many steps as the number of digits we decided to use.
 Yet anything but unary saves exponentially many digits that we need to encode a given number.
 This is called the *time-space trade-off* in computer science which occurs in a lot of other circumstances as well.
 It refers to the phenomenon that minimizing the number of bits to encode something often leads to more steps a computer needs to take to do something useful with the encoding, and vice versa.